xavdid/advent-of-code/solutions/2021/day_06/README.md

 # => [1, 2, 3, 8, 8, 8]
 ```

-:sparkle: The more you know!
+:sparkles: The more you know!

 ## Part 2